 And for those of you who wonder about DiCaprio, Disney and Grace Kelly, I can tell you this: Leonardo DiCaprio’s father was ½ Italian and ½ German from Bavaria.
 His middle name is Wilhelm, after his maternal grandfather Wilhelm Indenbirken.
 In fact DiCaprio spent part of his childhood in Germany living with his grandparents…..Walt Disney’s father was Irish and his mother was an American of German and English descent…..Grace Kelly’s mother was Margret Major, the daughter of German immigrants.

-To conclude, I quote Randi Vogli who wrote a poignant remark after I published this article last year…”This is something to be proud of yet there is no German History Month, German-American Student Unions or a German Lives Matter movement.
+To conclude, I quote Randi Vogli who wrote a poignant remark after I published this article originally…”This is something to be proud of yet there is no German History Month, German-American Student Unions or a German Lives Matter movement.
 We just do what we do without pomp or circumstance and keep America moving.. “

 One last note regarding the image of the impressive ocean liner that dominates this early 20th century advertisement for the Norddeutscher Lloyd (North German Lloyd) ship company.
 The company’s ships were the primary means of transporting German emigrants to America and were also instrumental in the economic development of Bremen and Bremerhaven.